odoo/documentation/content/applications/inventory_and_mrp/inventory/routes/concepts/stock_warehouses.rst

 procurement process, and might differ for individual products or product categories.

 .. seealso::
-   - :doc:`How to choose the right flow to handle receipts?
-     </applications/inventory_and_mrp/inventory/management/incoming/handle_receipts>`
-   - :doc:`How to choose the right inventory flow to handle delivery orders?
+   - :doc:`How to choose the right flow to handle receipts and deliveries?
-     </applications/inventory_and_mrp/inventory/management/delivery/inventory_flow>`
+     </applications/inventory_and_mrp/inventory/management/shipments_deliveries>`

 Under the :guilabel:`Resupply` heading, configure the method(s) for how the warehouse resupplies its inventory: